- Raptor MONITORING

 In 2008, the Batumi Raptor Count project was the first initiative able to substantially describe and quantify the migration of raptors along the Eastern Black Sea route.
 However, several people have made an attempt to undertake this daunting task in the past, though their efforts remained insufficiently recognised by both the scientific community and the general public.

-A major aim of us is to reduce the illegal killing of migratory raptors in the Batumi bottleneck.
+A major aim of SABUKO is to end the illegal killing of migratory raptors in the Batumi bottleneck.
 We do this by raising awareness and involving local communities, rather than confronting them.
-With the creation of Sabuko, Society for Nature Conservation, the merger between the BRC and GCCW, we intend to carry this approach through the future on a well based organizational structure.
+The graph below presents an overview of our projects.
+We would like to thank all our donors and BirdLife International for the invaluable support.

 © Batumi Raptor Count 2008 - 2014